-Following a without cause termination of Mr. Richardson's employment by the Corporation, Mr. Richardson will receive working notice of 12 months, or at the discretion of the Corporation, in lieu of such notice a payment consisting of 12 months' base salary.
-Mr. Richardson will also receive a payment equal to the average of the CBI payments received in the previous two years, and his participation in the Corporation's group health benefits plan and the group RRSP program will continue for a period of 12 months.
-Such payments will be in full satisfaction of any claim Mr. Richardson may have to notice of termination, severance, or separation pay of any kind, in respect of the termination of his employment with the Corporation.
-Any equity awards received by Mr. Richardson prior to the date of termination will be treated in accordance with the applicable equity award plan terms.
+24 months.
+Such payments will be in full satisfaction of any claim Mr. Rockandel may have to notice of termination, severance, or separation pay of any kind, in respect of the termination of his employment with the Corporation.
+Any equity awards received by Mr. Rockandel prior to the date of termination will be treated in accordance with the applicable equity award plan terms.

 Messrs.
-Hastings and Lalumiere have similar employment contracts.
-Following a without cause termination of either Mr. Hastings or

-Mr. Lalumiere, they will receive working notice of 12 months, or at the discretion of the Corporation, in lieu of such notice a payment consisting of 12 months' base salary.
-Each will also receive a payment equal to the average of the CBI payments received in the previous two years, and their participation in the Corporation's group health benefits plan will continue for 12 months.
-Such payments will be in full satisfaction of any claim that either Mr. Hastings or Mr. Lalumiere may have to notice of termination, severance, or separation pay of any kind, in respect of the termination of his employment with the Corporation.
-Any equity awards received by Mr. Hastings and Mr. Lalumiere prior to the date of termination will be treated in accordance with the applicable equity award plan terms.
+Boitumelo, Dicaire, Morel and Poulsen have similar employment contracts.
+Following a without cause termination, they will each receive working notice of 12 months, or at the discretion of the Corporation, in lieu of such notice a payment consisting of 12 months' base salary.
+Each will also receive a payment equal to the average of the CBI payments received in the previous two years, or if termination occurs before each executive has received two annual CBI payments, each executive will receive the product of their CBI target percentage and annual base salary, in the year of termination.
+Their participation in the Corporation's group health benefits plan will continue for 12 months.
+Such payments will be in full satisfaction of any claim that either Messrs.
+Boitumelo, Dicaire, Morel and Poulsen may have to notice of termination, severance, or separation pay of any kind, in respect of the termination of his employment with the Corporation.
+Any equity awards received by Messrs.
+Boitumelo, Dicaire, Morel and Poulsen prior to the date of termination will be treated in accordance with the applicable equity award plan terms.

-The following table provides details regarding the estimated incremental payments payable by the Corporation to the NEOs (other than our Former CEO) assuming termination of employment without cause on December 31, 2021:
+The following table provides details regarding the estimated incremental payments payable by the Corporation to the NEOs (other than our Former CFO) assuming termination of employment without cause on December 31, 2022: